ChrisYeomans/CS_problem_pages/README.md

 * Come up with name, MUCSS Problem Pages
 * Dashboard graphical update
 * Profile and user settings graphical update
+* Added Solutions and Solution of the week

 ## IN PROGRESS:
-* Add page for solutions and discussion of previous weeks problem - chris
+* Add comments to solution of the week - chris

 ## TODO:
 * Graphical Improvements